 Camomile or Chamomile?
+That is the Question

 ¿Te Negro, O Manzanilla?

 Camomile tea is very popular in Mexico, where they call it manzanilla.
-So much so that if you order a cup of tea your waiter will almost always ask "¿te negro, o Manzanilla?" ("Black tea or camomile?")
+So much so that if you order a cup of tea, your waiter will almost always ask "¿te negro, o Manzanilla?" ("Black tea or camomile?")

-Although we absolutely love pure organic camomile tea on its own, our amazing blenders have created a huge variety of flavours on this heavenly herbal infusion!
+And, though we absolutely love pure organic camomile tea on its own, our amazing blenders have created a huge variety of flavours to complement this heavenly herbal infusion!

 Combining it with a drop of honey only adds to its wonderfully soothing comfort.
 Plus, it mixes perfectly with other fruits and herbs such as apple, vanilla, and even orange blossom.

 One of the many potential benefits of camomile tea is its relaxing and calming effect.

 Camomile contains apigenin, an antioxidant that produces a natural sedative effect.
 This is why we use it as part of our Sleep tea (and in our Moment of Calm tea), as it helps to promote sleepiness.
 That and its deliciously fragrant flavour makes it a really soothing choice.

 Plus, because it's naturally caffeine-free, it makes for a great bedtime tea, so why not make it part of your night-time routine?
 So, the next time you need a moment of calm, why not try a cup of camomile?